fongc123/notes/Kubernetes/Security.md

   - name: regcred
 ```

-To access the `private-registry.io/apps/internal-app` image, Docker credentials are given as a secret named `regcred` which are specified under the `imagePullSecrets` field.
+To access the `private-registry.io/apps/internal-app` image, the secret name `regcred` is specified under the `imagePullSecrets` field.